Technical Instruction History

 The PROV-TAXONOMY-CLASSIFICATION (PRV00006) file segment captures information specific to provider specialization and authorization.
 In that file segment, the value in the PROV-CLASSIFICATION-TYPE (PRV088) data element indicates which of four classification types the value in the PROV-CLASSIFICATION-CODE (PRV089) data element represents.
 The four PROV-CLASSIFICATION-TYPE (PRV088) code values are presented in Table 1.

-All PROV-CLASSIFICATION-CODE values provided when PROV-CLASSIFICATION-TYPE is set to 1 (Taxonomy code) must come from the Health Care Provider Taxonomy Code Set on the Washington Publishing Company website.
+All PROV-CLASSIFICATION-CODE values provided when PROV-CLASSIFICATION-TYPE is set to 1 (Taxonomy code) must come from the Health Care Provider Taxonomy Code Set (includes external code lists maintained by X12 and external code lists maintained by others and distributed by WPC).
 All PROV-CLASSIFICATION-CODE values provided when PROV-CLASSIFICATION-TYPE is set to 2 (provider specialty), 3 (provider type), or 4 (authorized category of service) must correspond to values found in the T-MSIS Data Dictionary Appendix A.

 When provider taxonomy, provider specialty, and provider type values are present in claims file segment data elements, there should be corresponding PROV-TAXONOMY-CLASSIFICATION (PRV00006) file segments with matching values in the PROV-CLASSIFICATION-CODE (PRV089) data element.